sjoerd-verhagen/barcelona-rental-analysis/index.md

 1. Open Web Scraper for collecting rental data
 2. Python for cleaning and preparing the data
+3. Google Sheets – quick quality checks on the scraped data
-3. Open Geo Code for mapping coordinates (python supported)
+4. Open Geo Code for mapping coordinates (python supported)
-4. SQL for queries and data analysis
+5. SQL for queries and data analysis
-5. Tableau for creating clear visual insights and dashboard
+6. Tableau for creating clear visual insights and dashboard

 ---